 To scan, you’ll need a digital scanner.
 Set it to scan at 300dpi in color.
 Save it as a .jpg file and upload.

 To photograph, use a high-resolution camera (many smartphones work well for this).
 Place your work on a flat surface in a well-lit area (with light coming from all angles if possible—outdoors on a sunny day makes for great photos) and try to photograph it from directly overhead.
-Edit as needed: rotate, crop, and adjust the resolution as needed so that it is at 300dpi.
-Save the file as a .jpg and upload.
+Edit as needed: rotate, crop, and adjust the resolution.
+The ideal image is a .jpg at 300dpi, around 1500px wide, and less than 5MB.

 Tech-savvy folks: Note there are also simple editing tools available to you within the site once your drawing is posted.
 If you click your posted image, you should see an “edit” icon or button.
 Clicking that will take you to another screen with the tabs “Details” and “Image.”
 Clicking “Image”, and then “Modify Image” will give you access to some simple tools like Rotate and Crop.

 On the scheduled day of the meeting, at the scheduled time (usually 7:30pm EST), log in and click the “Webinars” button.
 Click the large, pink button that takes you to this month’s meeting.
 You will be directed to a login screen.
 Log in as a “Guest” and type your name in the box.